-In February 2005, the District adopted its Reserve Fund Policy, which was last revised in February 2020.
-To reflect the District's compliance with GASB 34, the Policy categorizes the District reserves into two general types: 1) Restricted Reserves and 2) Unrestricted Reserves.
+In February 2005, the District adopted its Reserve Fund Policy, which was last revised in February 2021.
+The Policy categorizes the District reserves into two general types: 1) Restricted Reserves and 2) Unrestricted Reserves.
 The Policy also established target amounts for the reserves and described the flow of funding to and from the reserves.
 A brief overview of the various reserve designations is provided as follows: